Chrysler Valiants, Valiant Chargers, Valiant Pacers,

 and other cars of Chrysler Australia

-The Valiant made a place for itself in Australian motoring history, due to the heroic efforts of Chrysler Australia's engineers.
-Their engines and unique models, the Charger, Utility, Pacer, and Drifter, made the Valiant unique and truly Australian.
-Though Chrysler mismanaged its way out of Australia, the Valiant remains a presence, and its racing record in New Zealand is unparalleled.
+1968 Australian Valiant SThe Valiant remains prominent in Australian motoring history, a testament to the heroic efforts of Chrysler Australia's engineers.
+Their unique engines and models, the Hemi Charger and Pacer, made the Chrysler Valiant cars uniquely Australian.
+The Valiant remains a presence, and its racing record in New Zealand is unparalleled.

-The Australian Hemi did not need eight cylinders to get muscle-car acceleration.
-With its six hemispherical-head cylinders fed by triple Weber carbs, the Hemi Six easily outdistanced even Chrysler's own 340 and 360 V-8s.
-Powered by this straight six, the Valiant Charger was until very recently the fast accelerating production car made in Australia -- and it came out in 1972.
-As Leo Geoghegan wrote (in Hey Charger!), what a sweet powerhouse the E38 R/T turned out to be.”
+The Australian Hemi engine did not need eight cylinders to get muscle-car acceleration.
+With its six hemispherical-head cylinders fed by triple Weber carbs, the Hemi Six easily outdistanced even Chrysler's own hot 340 V-8 engines.
+Powered by this straight six, the Valiant Charger was for decades the fast accelerating production car made in Australia.
+As Leo Geoghegan wrote in Hey Charger!, “what a sweet powerhouse the E38 R/T turned out to be.”

 American Valiants: Q, R, and S - 1960-62

-The Valiant was not the first Chrysler vehicle to hit the shores of Australia; as far back as the 1920s, they were imported, with Chrysler-Dodge-DeSoto Distributors (Australia) being formed in 1935 by various sales agents who brought those brands along with Plymouths to Australia.
-That firm also bought body-builder T.J.
-Richards, which built Chrysler bodies locally; they made Australia’s first all-steel sedan body in 1937 (for more, see Allpar’s Australian cars section).
+The Valiant was not the first Chrysler car to hit the shores of Australia; as far back as the 1920s, Chrysler cars were imported.
+Chrysler-Dodge-DeSoto Distributors (Australia) was formed in 1935 by sales agents; they imported all three brands and Plymouths, and then bought body-builder T.J.
+Richards to build Chrysler bodies locally.
+T.J.
+Richards made Australia’s first all-steel sedan body in 1937 (see Allpar’s Australian cars section).

-The Royal and Phoenix were similar to the American versions, very tough and durable (and popular as taxis), but with straight-six L-head engines that produced just 115 hp.
-These powerplants were hard pressed to move the heavy body-on-frame cars.
+The Royal and Phoenix were similar to the American cars, tough, durable, and popular as taxis, with straight-six L-head engines that produced just 115 hp.
+These motors were hard pressed to move the heavy cars.

-The first Valiant to hit Australia was the Q: a single Q was imported in 1960 for evaluation, but after it was sold it was wrapped around a tree.
-The main problem with the Q was the difficulty in converting the American version to right-hand drive, because the slant of the engine prohibited a simple gearbox move (see engineering).
-Otherwise, the Valiant seemed like a natural for Australia: it was highly competitive in the U.S., and more appropriately sized for local tastes and fuel prices.
+The first Valiant car to hit Australia was the Q; one was imported in 1960, but after it was sold it was wrapped around a tree.
+The Q could not easily be converted to right-hand drive, because the slant of the engine prohibited a simple gearbox move (see engineering).
+Otherwise, the Valiant seemed like a natural for Australia: it was a big hit in North America, and the right size for local tastes and fuel prices.
+The new slant six engine easily beat Ford and GM engines six-cylinder engines.

-In January 1962, after the Plymouth Valiant turned out to be a success in the United States (starting with its 1959 introduction), Chrysler created the R, a locally-assembled (from mainly American components) version; the main reason for importing the R series was time, to bring a thousand Valiants to market as quickly as possible.
-The R had a single engine, the 225 (3.7 liter) slant six, which put out about twice the horsepower (145 vs 75) as the popular Holden, and either a push-button Torqueflite automatic or a three-on-the-floor.
 This family sedan had a quarter mile time of 19.5 seconds and a top speed of 145 km/h, and cost just 10% more than the much slower Holden.
-The vehicle was essentially an American Valiant, with styling that was to influence the 2005 Chrysler 300, but Chrysler chose to blow away its main competitors by ignoring the American base engine (the 101 hp 170 cid slant six) and using the optional “big six.”
+The car was an American Valiant converted to right-hand-drive, with styling that was to influence the 2005 Chrysler 300, but Chrysler chose to ignore the American base engine (the 101 hp 170 cid slant six) and using the optional “big six,” gaining around 45 gross horsepower.
+1,009 R series Valiants were made, slightly more than the goal.

-Demand for the new car was high; while a little more expensive than comparable Holden or Falcon models, it was bigger, more powerful, and a better overall performer.
+Demand for the new car was high; for a little more money than comparable Holden or Falcon models, the car delivered more size, power, and performance.
 As a result of its success, Chrysler decided to expand local production to 50,000 units per year, with higher local content, at a cost of $36 million (which would later become $72 million).

 Wheels tested the R&S series (with standard 3.7 liter slant six) and found it did 0-50 in 9.5 seconds, the quarter mile in 19.3 seconds.

-If you are interested in the Q, R, and S Valiants, you may want to visit the American-oriented parts of this site - see our home page for many, many details.
+If you are interested in the Q, R, and S Valiants, you may want to visit the American-oriented parts of this site.
 The R and S Valiant club caters for these early models.

 Australian Production (AP5 and AP6)

-As with past and future Valiants, the AP5 boasted a torsion-bar front suspension that prevented “nose dive” during braking, and combined cornering with ride quality.
-The rear suspension had a U.S.-conventional leaf spring setup.
-Wheels had double-sided safety rims; the self-adjusting brakes had twin servos and a total 154 square inches of effective area.
+As with past and future Valiant cars, the AP5 boasted a torsion-bar front suspension that prevented “nose dive” during braking, and combined cornering with ride quality.
+The rear suspension had a conventional leaf spring setup, engineered for traction under power.
+Wheels had double-sided safety rims; self-adjusting brakes had twin servos and a total 154 square inches of effective area.

-After the AP5 sedan was released they released a wagon and a V-8 (273 ci) engine.
-Chrysler couldn't build enough AP5s to meet demand; total sales were 49,440 in 22 months.
+After the AP5 sedan, Chrysler released a wagon; they couldn't build enough Valiant AP5 cars to meet demand, with sales of 49,440 in 22 months.

-In March 1965, the AP6 was introduced; essentially, it was a facelift, with a three section grille and new rear end, and a superior paint (“Diamonite” acrylic lacquer).
-The TorqueFlite was now column-shifted.
-The speed advantage was evaporating, as the car became heavier and the competitors became stronger.
+As the Valiant became heavier and the competitors’ cars improved, its speed advantage was evaporating.
 Then the American 273 V-8 was introduced in the AP6 Regal body.
 It had a premium price, a top speed of 107 mph, and a 17 second quarter mile time.
-Its performance dominated the market, even with the smooth, reliable TorqueFlite.
+Its performance dominated the market, even with the smooth, reliable three-speed TorqueFlite automatic.

-Responding to Ford's optional V-8s, Chrysler introduced a 160 bhp version of the slant six as a $60 option on all Valiants.
-Later, they also made the V-8 an option ($210) at all price levels, though disc brakes were now required (in a page from Ford's book).
-Prices now ran from $2500 to $3650.
+Chrysler also brought out a 160 bhp version of the slant six as a $60 option on all Valiants.
+Later, they also made the V-8 an option ($210) at all price levels, requiring disc brakes, as did Ford with their own V8.
+Prices now ran from $2500 to $3650, and they made over 27,000 sedans and around 11,000 wagons.

-Also in 1965, Chrysler took over Rootes Australia, including the plants in Melbourne.
+Chrysler also took over Rootes Australia in 1965, including the plants in Melbourne.

 The Valiant VC (AP7)

-The Regal continued from the AP5, and was combined with the Safari to create the Regal Safari.
-Regal continued to be a high-trim version of the regular Valiant, with upgraded seats and more standard features — including standard floor carpeting, front and center armrests (just front for Safari), heater and defroster, day/night rearview mirror, dome-light switches on all doors, a trunk light, carpeted kick-pads on the doors, door-sill step plates, whitewalls, dual horn, and, on Safari, rear deflectors.
+Regal (including the new Regal Safari) continued to be a high-trim version of the regular Valiant, with upgraded seats and more standard features — including standard floor carpeting, front and center armrests (just front for Safari), heater and defroster, day/night rearview mirror, dome-light switches on all doors, a trunk light, carpeted kick-pads on the doors, door-sill step plates, whitewalls, dual horn, and, on Safari, rear deflectors.

 All Valiants came with electric windshield wipers, a windshield washer (foot operated), dual sun visors with a visor vanity mirror, armrests on all doors, coat hooks, cigar lighter, front-door operated dome light, turn signals and reverse lights, and seat belt anchorage points for the optional seat belts.

-The magazine suggested that the greatest wear areas were brakes, tires, and suspensions; the standard shocks needed replacement by local units within as little as 6,000 miles, though the torsion bars were apparently more than rugged enough.
+Wheels wrote that the greatest wear areas were brakes, tires, and suspensions; the standard shocks needed replacement by local units within as little as 6,000 miles, though the torsion bars were apparently more than rugged enough.
 Brakes were seen as adequate around town but insufficient for multiple high speed stops, with wear distance between 9,000 and 32,000 miles on the pads.
 The clutch was apparently heavy and not strongly attached given the switch to right hand drive.
-The short life of the points was also criticized, though that would eventually be resolved with elecronic ignition.
+The short life of the points was also criticized; that would be resolved with elecronic ignition in the 1970s.

 In 1967, Chrysler opened a new engine plant in Lonsdale, and hit third place in national sales with over 13% market share — similar to its position in the United States.
 By this time, an average of 95% of each car was locally produced.
 Chrysler Australia was exporting to South Africa and other countries, becoming the second largest vehicle exporter in the nation.